vijikarthi/flink-connectors-wiki/streaming.md

 // Define the event serializer SerializationSchema<MyClass> serializer = ...

-// Define the event router for selecting the routing key PravegaEventRouter<MyClass> router = ...
+// Define the event router for selecting the Routing Key PravegaEventRouter<MyClass> router = ...

 // Define the sink function